2018–19 South Florida Bulls women's basketball team

 The 2018–19 South Florida Bulls women's basketball team represented the University of South Florida in the 2018–19 NCAA Division I women's basketball season.
 The Bulls, coached by Jose Fernandez in his nineteenth season, played their home games at Yuengling Center in Tampa, Florida.
 This was USF's sixth season as a member of the American Athletic Conference, known as The American or AAC.
 They finished the season 19–16, 7–9 in AAC play to finish in a tie for fifth place.
 They advanced to the semifinals of the American Athletic Conference women's tournament, where they lost to Connecticut.
-They received at-large bid to the WNIT, where they defeated Stetson in the first round before losing to James Madison in the second round.
+They received an at-large bid to the WNIT, where they defeated Stetson in the first round before losing to James Madison in the second round.

 Media

-All Bulls games will air on Bullscast Radio or CBS 1010 AM.
-Conference home games will rotate between ESPN3, AAC Digital, and Bullscast.
-Road games will typically be streamed on the opponents website, though conference road games could also appear on ESPN3 or AAC Digital.
+All Bulls games aired on Bullscast Radio or CBS 1010 AM.
+Conference home games rotated between ESPN3, AAC Digital, and Bullscast.
+Road games were typically streamed on the opponent's website, though some conference road games also appeared on ESPN3 or AAC Digital.